Lazr1026/regionchange/docs/home.md

 1. Complete initial setup.
 - You will see duplicate titles.
 This is normal as the titles from the original region are still installed.

+### WTF?
+WHY DO I HAVE TO FORMAT?
+You have to format the system or else you will not boot after changing the `product_area` value.
+I dont know why\ especially since I have changed it in the past and I was still able to boot fine.

 ## Removing old titles
 !> VERY easy way to brick if you arent paying attention.
 1. Start FTP (one that lets you access system files).